 Students in the Chinese Program can take Beginning and Intermediate Chinese, as well as smaller, more focused classes at the Advanced level.
 The Chinese Program also offers classes on Chinese culture, which complement other areas of the Southwestern curriculum.

-Though Southwestern does not offer a Chinese major, students may choose a minor in Chinese, and are encouraged to pair an International Studies major with significant Chinese language study.
-The Chinese Program’s building of diverse perspectives extends to course materials tailored to Southwestern students’ specific needs, including multimedia in the Language Learning Center.
+Students can minor in Chinese and are encouraged to pair an International Studies major with significant Chinese language study.
+The Chinese Program’s building of diverse perspectives extends to course materials tailored to specific needs, including multimedia in the Language Learning Center.
+Some undergraduates are teaching in local schools.